-Monitor the number, type and, the severity of runway safety events;

-Identify any local problem areas and suggest improvements e.g. by sharing the outcome of investigation reports to establish local hot spots or problem areas at the aerodrome and workable mitigations with and for operational staff;

-Work as a cohesive team to better understand the operating difficulties of personnel who work in other areas and recommend areas for improvement;

-Ensure that the recommendations contained in this European Action Plans for the Prevention of Runway Incursions and excursions are implemented;

-Conduct a runway safety awareness campaign that focuses on local issues, e.g. produce and distribute local hot spot maps or other guidance material as considered necessary; and

-Review the aerodrome to ensure it is adequate and compliant and, where applicable, EU Standards and Recommended Practices regularly.
+- Monitor the number, type and, the severity of runway safety events; - Identify any local problem areas and suggest improvements e.g. by sharing the outcome of investigation reports to establish local hot spots or problem areas at the aerodrome and workable mitigations with and for operational staff; - Work as a cohesive team to better understand the operating difficulties of personnel who work in other areas and recommend areas for improvement; - Ensure that the recommendations contained in this European Action Plans for the Prevention of Runway Incursions and excursions are implemented; - Conduct a runway safety awareness campaign that focuses on local issues, e.g. produce and distribute local hot spot maps or other guidance material as considered necessary; and - Review the runway incursion and excursion risk to ensure it is adequate and compliant.